Eric5279325/learngit/readme.txt

 Git is a cyl version control system.
-Git is free software distributed under the GPL.
+Git is free software distributed under the GPL123.